answergb/re2sume/README.md

 * Developed test stub issuer for NongHyeop Card's payment MUX system using jPOS in role of 1 out of 10~

 Developer, **Ocube**, August 2017- December 2017
-* Maintained tools for car audio engineer of ㅇㅇE car navigation system using MATLAB and C++ in role of 1 out of 10~
+* Maintained tools for car audio engineers of ㅇㅇE car navigation system using MATLAB and C++ in role of 1 out of 10~

 Developer, **Telecons**, August 2016 - June 2017
 * Developed prototype navigation of ㅇㅇE using Qt and NavKit SDK

 Developer, **Nara Controls**, March 2015 - May 2016
-* Developed IDE for PLC programmer using C#, Infragistics', and Syncfusion's
+* Developed IDE for PLC programmers using C#, Infragistics', and Syncfusion's

 Developer, **TmaxSoft**, October 2003 - July 2013
 * Wrote 4 projects' codes using ProFrame C and ProFrame Java in role of 1 out of 10~